stefan-hoeck/idris2-pack/example2/README.md

 is assumed that several people collaborate on these packages, pushing their changes to GitHub on regular occasions.
-It is cumbersome for programmers depending on these libraries to manually check for updates and pull the latest commit.
+It is cumbersome for programmers depending on these libraries to manually check for updates and pull the latest commits.
 We'd rather let pack handle the boring stuff.

 Here's the project structure: